seankelliher/us-population-by-state/Readme.md

 # US Population By State

 Interactive map of the United States that displays each state's population in 1980, 1990, 2000, and 2010.
+It also displays the percentage each state's population changed from one census to the next.
 Data is from the United States Census Bureau.

 ## Authors